opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - The settings above apply to Gmail address configuration.
 Confirm SMTP settings from your email service provider.
     - Copy `App password` from your gmail account security settings and use that as the password in the above configuration.

-## **What this Terraform Configuration Script Does**

-This terraform configuration creates a fully functional, free and ready-to-use self-hosted OpenVPN Server in any chosen AWS region.
-The script perfomes the following operations:

-- Creates a Ubuntu 22.04 EC2 instance and configures a fully functional OpenVPN Access Server on it
-- Configures the server as a type t2-micro instance so that it can run within the AWS Free-tier plan (Learn more about the AWS free-tier plan [here](https://aws.amazon.com/free){: target="_blank" })
-- Sets up and configures the VPN server with an IP address in the speicified AWS region.
-- Generates an AWS keypair file for optional SSH connection to the EC2 instance, downloads the file and saves it in the terraform working directory on your local machine.
-The chosen AWS region is appended to the name of the keypair file.
-- Generates an OpenVPN User Profile file (*.ovpn) that will be used to authenticate and establish an encrypted VPN connection from your local machine to the VPN server.
-The OpenPVN User Profile file is also donwloaded and saved to the terraform working directory on your local machine.
-- One command tear down that destroys and cleans up the whole infrastructure along with the locally created files (the keypair file and the *.ovpn user profile file)

 ---

 ## **Jenkins Pipeline Scripts**